-If you're wondering how much is that in liters, click on the unit name and select the one you're interested - e.g., our aquarium volume in liters is 195.14.
+If you're wondering how much that is in liters, click on the unit name and select the one you're interested in – e.g., our aquarium volume in liters is 195.14.

 Have a look at another example: how big is a 75-gallon aquarium?

 You heard that your friend has just bought a 75-gallon aquarium.
-Well, it's hard to imagine, how big is that?
+Well, it's hard to imagine how big that is.
 Let's check it with this aquarium calculator!

 Choose the fish tank shape.
 We know that our friend is rather a traditionalist, so his obvious choice is a standard rectangular prism tank.

-Type the volume – in our case, put 75 gallons into the volume box.
+Type in the volume – in our case, put 75 gallons into the volume box.

-As the given volume may be a result of an infinite combination of the rectangular prism dimensions, we need to put more information into:
+As the given volume may be a result of an infinite combination of the rectangular prism dimensions, we need to input more information.

-Enter two tanks dimensions.
-Usual height of the aquarium is something between 18-26 in, let's say it's 22 in.
-Additionally, assume the width is the same as height.
+Enter two tank dimensions.
+The usual height of the aquarium is something between 18-26 inches; let's say it's 22 inches.
+Additionally, assume the width is the same as the height.